 Landlord Harassment

-When renting your home, you must give your tenants the privacy that they deserve.
+When renting your home, landlords must give their tenants the privacy that they deserve.
 As a Virginia landlord, you must notify your tenants 24 hours before entering the property.
-This will give them enough time to prepare for your arrival and avoid surprise visits that may disrupt their scheduled activities for that day.
+This will give them enough time to prepare for the landlords arrival and avoid surprise visits that may disrupt their scheduled activities for that day.

 In Virginia, lockouts are not permitted so you can’t change the locks on the rental space without your tenant’s permission.
-The tenants will no longer be obligated to honor the lease agreements if you do so.
+The tenants will no longer be obligated to honor the lease agreements if the landlord does so.

 Conclusion